What is the purpose of an Instrument Rating?

 Yes!
 Regardless of the amount training you've had, our instructors will evaluate your skills and pickup training from where you left off.
 Our goal is to customize a program that fits your schedule and skills.

-Can I use a Flight Training Device (simulator) for training?
+Can I use a simulator for training?